 Meet the DirectorsHCT Strutt - Chairman

-Henry Strutt was appointed a Director on 1 November 2011 and as Chairman on 24 January 2017.
+Henry Strutt was appointed a Director on 1 November 2011 and appointed Chairman on 24 January 2017.
 He qualified as a chartered accountant in 1979, following which he spent over twenty years with the Robert Fleming Group, seventeen of which were in the Far East.
-He is a non-executive director of Harrods Bank Limited and New Waves Solutions Limited.WJ Ducas - Director
+He is a non-executive director of New Waves Solutions Limited.WJ Ducas - Director

 William Ducas was appointed a Director on 22 March 2002 and is the Senior Independent Director.
 He is a member of the board of the Weir Foundation charitable trust and is on the International Advisory board of Zamorano University.
 He was previously a director of West LB Mellon Asset Management and a managing director of F&C Management Ltd of North America.DAJ Cameron - Director

 Donald Cameron was appointed a Director on 2 December 2010 and is Chairman of the Audit and Management Engagement Committee.
-He is an advocate at the Scottish Bar where he has a general civil practice, with a particular emphasis on public law.
-He is also a qualified barrister in England and Wales, a member of the Scottish Parliament and a non-executive director of Murray Income Trust PLC.H James - Director
+He is an advocate at the Scottish Bar (non-practising) and is also a qualified barrister in England and Wales.
+He was elected a Member of the Scottish Parliament in 2016.
+He is a non-executive director of Murray Income Trust PLC.H James - Director

 Helen James was appointed a Director on 2 December 2010.
 She is the former CEO of Investis, a leading digital corporate communications company.
-She was also previously Head of Pan-European Equity Sales at Paribas and she is also a non-executive director of The Mercantile Investment Trust plc.MIG Wilson - Director
+She was also previously Head of Pan-European Equity Sales at Paribas.
+She is a non-executive director of The Mercantile Investment Trust plc and group chief operating officer of Brunswick Group.CA Roxburgh - Director

 Mungo Wilson was appointed a Director on 8 December 2016.
 He is a former solicitor and is Associate Professor of Finance at Saïd Business School, University of Oxford.
 He is also an associate member of the Oxford Man Institute of Quantitative Finance.